DeepikaKgithub/GEN_AI/README.md

 If not, install manually:
 pip install transformers gradio torch numpy pandas pillow gtts SpeechRecognition openai

-Step 4: Run the notebooks
+Step 4: Run the Notebooks

 jupyter notebook
 Then open any .ipynb file you want to try!